 This method is our professional recommendation based off of years of experience exclusively in the burial insurance business.
 If you follow it, you are going to find yourself a really good deal on your policy.

 To find the best final expense for seniors over 70 you need to contact an independent broker agency that specializes in final expense life insurance.
 They need to represent no less than 10 different insurance companies.
-They will evaluate your situation, so they can compare policies from each company on the market to see which one is best for you.
+Let them evaluate your situation, so they can compare policies from each company on the market to see which one is best for you.

 It’s no secret that shopping around is a basic requirement to ensure you are getting a good deal on a product or service.
 Burial insurance for seniors over 70 is no exception to this rule.

 You can personally call 10-20 life insurance companies and try to get quotes.
 Very few will give you the quotes, and most will simply take your phone number, and have an agent call you.

 But let’s just assume that each carrier you contacted did give you the quotes you wanted.
 Consider these questions:

 - How long would it take to contact 20 companies to get quotes?
 It will likely take at least 3-5 hours of calling.